This is a CSIR syllabus for life science 2021. CSIR means Council of Scientific Industrial and Research.

 D. Plant hormones – Biosynthesis, storage, breakdown, and transport; physiological effects and mechanisms of action.

 E. Sensory photobiology – Structure, function, and mechanisms of action of phytochromes, cryptochromes, and phototropin; stomatal movement; photoperiodism and biological clocks.

-F. Solute transport and photoassimilate translocation – uptake, transport and translocation of water, ions, solutes and macromolecules from soil, through cells, across membranes, through xylem and phloem; transpiration; mechanisms of loading and unloading of photoassimilates.
+F. Solute transport and photoassimilate translocation – uptake, transport, and translocation of water, ions, solutes, and macromolecules from soil, through cells, across membranes, through the xylem, and phloem; transpiration; mechanisms of loading and unloading of photoassimilates.

 H. Stress physiology – Responses of plants to biotic (pathogen and insects) and abiotic (water, temperature, and salt) stresses.

 A. Blood and circulation – Blood corpuscles, hemopoiesis and formed elements, plasma function, blood volume, blood volume regulation, blood groups, hemoglobin, immunity, hemostasis.

 B. Cardiovascular System: Comparative anatomy of heart structure, myogenic heart, specialized tissue, ECG – its principle and significance, cardiac cycle, heart as a pump, blood pressure, neural and chemical regulation of all above.

 C. Respiratory system – Comparison of respiration in different species, anatomical considerations, transport of gasses, exchange of gasses, waste elimination, neural and chemical regulation of respiration.

 D. Nervous system – Neurons, action potential, gross neuroanatomy of the brain and spinal cord, central and peripheral nervous system, neural control of muscle tone and posture.